eminchen/tf-intersight-policy-bundle/README.md

+# Change the following settings to meet your needs

+Go into pools.tf and edit the pools to match what you would like to create.

 # Create Intersight Policies Module

 This module simplifies the creation of basic server and domain policies in the specified Intersight organization.
 It takes a few inputs and creates more than 20 policies with common settings.
 It also creates a server profile template and UCS domain profile that use several of those policies.
 Objects are created with a consistent naming scheme and any tags specified.